Moving a Pet to the United States

 What Pet Travel Documents Are Needed to Travel to the United States?

-The US Department of Agriculture’s Animal and Plant Health Inspection Service (APHIS) and the Centers for Disease Control (CDC) both regulate cats, dogs, and other pet animals entering the country.
+The US Department of Agriculture (USDA APHIS) and the Centers for Disease Control (CDC) both regulate cats, dogs, and other pets entering the country.
 However, many individual states also have specific rules you’ll need to follow.
-You can check on that by visiting the USDA’s page for dogs or cats and clicking on your destination state from the drop-down menu.
+You can check the state rules here.

-USDA/CDC rules depend on where your pet has been living.
-If you don’t comply with these import requirements, there will be delays and headaches when your pet tries to enter the US.
+USDA/CDC rules depend on where your pet has been living in the last 6 months.
+If you don’t comply with these import requirements, there may be delays and headaches when your pet tries to enter the US.

 Cats